-Heat wave continues in parts of San Diego County
+Heat wave Continues in parts of San Diego County

-Heat advisories are in effect Tuesday until Thursday in San Diego County valleys and mountains with highs expected in the triple digits, according to the National Weather Service.
+Excessive heat warnings have been issued Friday for San Diego County deserts where dangerously hot conditions are in the forecast, according to the National Weather Service.

-The heat advisory will be in effect in El Cajon, Escondido, Poway, Santee, La Mesa and San Marcos until 10 p.m.
-Thursday when highs are forecast to be between 90 and 100 degrees.
+Temperatures are expected between 110 and 116 in the San Diego County desert communities, where the heat warnings are in effect until 8 p.m.
+Friday.

-Additionally, a heat advisory is in effect in the mountain communities of Pine Valley and Julian until 10 p.m.
-Thursday when temperatures will be as high as 100 degrees.
+But temperatures are expected to return to normal, even cooler than average, in the valleys and mountains over the weekend.

 Resources for staying cool during hot weather